Islandora/documentation/docs/user-documentation/resource-nodes.md

 Any two nodes can be related in this way, though typically, the parent node has a content model of [_Collection_](../concepts/collection.md) or [_Paged Content_](paged-content.md) (see their respective pages for more details).

 !!!
-Note "Compared to Islandora 7"
+Note "Compared to Islandora Legacy"
-    In Islandora 7, there was a distinction between belonging to a collection and belonging to a compound object.
-In Islandora 8, this distinction is not present, essentially allowing every resource node to be part of a compound object.
+    In Islandora Legacy, there was a distinction between belonging to a collection and belonging to a compound object.
+In Islandora, this distinction is not present, essentially allowing every resource node to be part of a compound object.

 !!!
 Note "Child v.
 Member"
-    Islandora 8 uses the "child" and "member" descriptor for resource nodes that store a reference to another resource node in the "Member Of" field interchangeably.
+    Islandora uses the "child" and "member" descriptor for resource nodes that store a reference to another resource node in the "Member Of" field interchangeably.
     Administrators will more often see the "member" terminology more often while front-end users will usually see "child" terminology.